axelboc/website-rmittkd/src/pages/dojang.md

   - bio: >-
       Mr Chung has been training at RMIT since 2007 and received his 4th degree Black Belt in June 2018.
 He is the head instructor of RMIT Bundoora.
-He has represented Australia at the 2019 CHITF World Championships in Melbourne, Victoria.
+He represented Australia at the 2019 CHITF World Championships in Melbourne, Victoria.
     degree: 4
     name: Marc Chung
     photo: /uploads/dec2018-rmit-instructors-3.jpg